NachoSoto/NSBKeyframeAnimation/README.md

 - Add QuartzCore.framework to project libraries.
 - You're all set!

+## Compatibility:
+- NSBKeyframeAnimation doesn't use ARC.
+You can compile it in your ARC project by adding the linker flag ```-fobjc-arc```.

 ## Licence
 NSBKeyframeAnimation is available under the MIT license.
 See the LICENSE file for more info.